Courtney Hodges

-General Courtney Hicks Hodges (5 January 1887 – 16 January 1966) was a decorated senior officer in the United States Army who commanded First U.S. Army in the Western European Campaign of World War II.
-Hodges was a notable "mustang" officer, rising from private to general.
+Courtney Hicks Hodges (5 January 1887 – 16 January 1966) was a senior officer in the United States Army who commanded the First U.S. Army in the Western European Campaign of World War II.
+Hodges was a "mustang" officer, rising from private to general.

-Born in Perry, Georgia, he began studies at the United States Military Academy but dropped out after failing Geometry.
-He joined the Army in 1906 as a private, rapidly advanced into the noncommissioned officer ranks, and obtained a commission after passing a competitive examination in 1909.
-As a young man, Hodges served under Colonel John J. Pershing in the Pancho Villa Expedition and became part of the first rescue mission in U.S. military aviation history when he helped save a stranded aviator.
-He was a battalion commander in France during World War I, and was awarded the Distinguished Service Cross for extraordinary heroism.
+Born in Perry, Georgia, he initially enrolled at the United States Military Academy to become a commissioned officer but was dismissed after failing geometry.
+He joined the U.S. Army in 1906 as an enlisted serviceman, becoming a non-commissioned officer and later obtained a commission after passing an examination in 1909.
+Hodges served under John J. Pershing in the Pancho Villa Expedition and took part in the first rescue mission in U.S. military aviation history when he helped save a stranded aviator.
+He was a battalion commander in France during World War I and was awarded the Distinguished Service Cross for his actions.

-In 1943, he was sent to England to serve under General Omar Bradley.
-Hodges was deputy commander of First Army during the D-Day invasion.
-Two months later, he was appointed First Army's commander.
-Under Hodges, First Army had 18 divisions, the most under the immediate command of any general in the European theater of World War II.
-First Army liberated Paris, was the first Allied army to enter Germany, and cut Nazi Germany in two by advancing east to link up with Soviet forces who advanced west.
+In 1943, he was posted to England to serve under General Omar Bradley.
+Hodges was initially the deputy commander of the American First Army during the D-Day invasion and was appointed commander two months later.
+While in command of the First Army, which included 18 divisions, he commanded one of the largest forces under a single general in the European theater of World War II.
+The First Army liberated Paris and was the first Allied army to enter Nazi Germany.
+As Courtney's First Army front pushed towards Germany, he launched an offensive through the Hürtgen Forest, which resulted in severe casualties but limited gains.
+After the collapse of German forces at the Ruhr, the First Army advanced deep into Germany and eventually linked up with Soviet forces at the Elbe river.